coeverywhere/code-tests/front-end/map-search-test/Readme.md

 Create a user interface that implements the following:

-1. "Autocomplete" search field.
-Use the provided sample data (found in `sample-data.js`) to allows users to search in an input field (type `text` or `search`) for results based on the data `name` value.
+1. "Autocomplete" search field - Using the provided sample data in `sample-data.js`, allow users to search in an input field (type `text` or `search`) for results based on the data `name` value.
-1. Results drop down.
-Show the results of the autocomplete input as a list of items that a user can select/click from.
+1. Results list - Show the results of the autocomplete search as a list of items that a user can select/click.
-1. Locations/markers.
-When a user finds and clicks a search result, display the location on the map.
+1. Locations/markers - When a user finds and clicks a search result, display the location on the map.
-1. Detailed popup.
-When a user clicks a map location/marker, display a popup that contains additional information about that location.
+1. Details popup - When a user clicks a map location/marker, display a popup that contains additional information about that location.

 ## Things to think about